Eriochilus pulchellus

-Eriochilus pulchellus, commonly known as the granite bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
+Eriochilus pulchellus, commonly known as granite bunny orchid, is a plant in the orchid family Orchidaceae and is endemic to Western Australia.
 It has a single egg-shaped leaf and up to ten small white flowers with red markings.
 A relatively common species, it grows in shallow soil on granite outcrops.
 Its fleshy leaf is held above the ground on a thin stalk.

 Description

 Eriochilus pulchellus is a terrestrial, perennial, deciduous, herb with an underground tuber and a single, egg-shaped to oval leaf 5-15 mm long and 3-8 mm wide.
 The leaf is held above the ground on a thin stalk 20-70 mm long.
 Up to ten white flowers with a few red markings, about 10 mm long and 8 mm wide are borne on a stem, 20-150 mm tall.
 The dorsal sepal is egg-shaped with the narrower end towards the base, 7-9 mm long and 2-3 mm wide.
 The lateral sepals are 10-17 mm long, 3-4 mm wide and spread forwards.
 The petals are dull green with red tips and edges and are 7-9 mm long and about 1 mm wide.
 The labellum is 7-10 mm long, about 3 mm wide and has three lobes.
 The middle lobe is 4-5 mm long and is fleshy with dark red bristles.
 Flowering occurs from April to May.